 Cultural Plants & Gathering

-Oneida Tribal members can join staff for seasonal gathering outings for sweet grass and Wild Bergamot (#6) for personal use.
-Watch our Events page for dates at the end of summer!
+Oneida Tribal members can join staff for seasonal outings for gathering sweet grass and Wild Bergamot (#6) for personal use.

 Wild Bergamot is harvested in July and sweet grass in August.

 Watch our webpage and like our Facebook page (Oneida Environmental, Health, Safety and Land Division) for dates at the end of summer!